 3.16.4 Local transfer.
 When specified (see 6.2), controllers that are intended for use with remote switches shall have a local and remote selector switch.
 This local and remote selector switch will disconnect the remote control wiring and allow local control.
 This switch shall prevent a damaged remote switch or defective wiring from disabling the controller.
 Generally, a local and remote selector switch is required only for vital functions such as steering and fire pump control.
+In addition, newer controllers utilizing an electronic overload relay and communication module may be operated via a communication bus and may not employ a local/remote selector switch.

 3.16.5 Contactors and relays.
 Coils shall be encapsulated as specified in MIL-E-917.
 Coil leads shall terminate at screw terminals.
 Contactor coils shall be readily replaceable.
 Contacts shall be of simple and rugged construction.
-Contactor contacts shall be easily replaceable.
+Contacts shall be easily replaceable.
 Contacts, other than sliding contacts, used in control circuits, shall not be plated, except with silver.
 Electrodeposited gold is permitted on control circuit contacts where arc voltages and currents are not exceeded.
 Springs shall be constructed to ensure the proper functioning of the relays and contactors.
 Springs shall not be stressed beyond their fatigue limits.
 The design shall be such that springs are not depended upon to carry current.
 All bolts, nuts, and screws used for mechanical connections shall be secured by split ring (helical spring) or external tooth lockwashers, locknuts, or double nuts.
 All electrical connections utilizing hex nut fasteners shall employ split ring lockwashers to maintain contact pressure and prevent loosening during vibration, shock, and thermal cycling.
 When the terminal mounting and wire connection is common, a captive fastener shall be used to prevent the terminal capscrew and screw from rotating when attaching or removing the wire lug.
 The contact assembly, as well as other current carrying parts of time delay relays, may be plated with electrodeposited gold for corrosion resistance purposes.
 Mating armature faces shall not be plated, painted, or coated in any manner that will interfere with correct electrical operation.
 Contactors and relays shall meet the endurance requirements specified in table I. The design of each contactor and relay shall incorporate EMI and arcing suppression devices, if required (see 6.2).

 3.16.5.1 Relays.
-Relays shall conform to this specification except that control relays may be in accordance with MIL-R-19523, endurance class A or B, shock class I or II.
+Relays shall conform to this specification except that control relays may be in accordance with MIL-R-19523, endurance Class A or B, shock Class I or II.
 MIL-R-19523 relays shall meet the applicable requirements of this specification.
+Electronic overload relay and associated communication devices shall have a communication port to support the network communication option as specified (see 6.2).
+The communication port shall be bidirectional communication for programming and monitoring.
+The overload relay communication protocol(s) shall meet ANSI/TIA/EIA 232 or ANSI standard communication protocol requirements.
+The network communication link shall provide status parameters of the overload device including those specified (see 6.2).

 3.16.5.2 Time delay relays.
 Time delay relays shall be electromechanical, solid-state with electromechanical relay output, or solid-state with solid-state output.
-Setpoint repeatability at constant operating conditions shall be plus or minus 15 percent for electromechanical types, plus or minus 2 percent for solidstate knob adjustable and fixed RC types, and plus or minus 0.2 percent for solidstate discrete switch and fixed digital circuitry types.
-The reset time shall be 75 ms maximum.
+Setpoint repeatability at constant operating conditions shall be ± 15 percent for electromechanical types, ± 2 percent for solid-state knob adjustable and fixed RC types, and ± 0.2 percent for solid-state discrete switch and fixed digital circuitry types.
+The reset time shall be 75 milliseconds maximum.
 Time delay relays shall meet the endurance requirements of table I.